Applications for MIT SUD Ventures have launched! Apply today.

 SUD Ventures is an intense and immersive hybrid program.
 Consisting of pre-recorded materials, ~10 live online sessions from October through December, and culminating in a five day Bootcamp at MIT in January 2026, our goal is to spark the creation of innovative ventures in the SUD space, a notoriously challenging problem area.

-During the program, you will work with a diverse team of exceptional individuals, including SUD researchers, engineers, and entrepreneurs.
-Together, you will come up with high-impact, fast scaling ideas to launch a scalable venture in one of the three areas: evidence-based prevention innovations, innovations supporting long-term recovery treatments, and research and data innovations that inform policy and decision-making at federal and state levels.
+During the program, you will work with a team of exceptional SUD researchers and scientists.
+Together, you will learn how to come up with high-impact, fast scaling ideas, launch a scalable venture, and pursue the commercialization of SUD technologies.
+We focus on the following three areas: evidence-based prevention innovations, innovations supporting long-term recovery treatments, and research and data innovations that inform policy and decision-making at federal and state levels.

 You’ll receive advice from entrepreneurs, investors, industry experts, and leaders working in this space.
 You’ll be immersed in the dynamic and high-energy environment unique to MIT Bootcamps and walk away with a community of innovators and a support system.